kaltura/playkit-android-ima/README.md

 ##### `setEnableFocusSkipButton(boolean enableFocusSkipButton)`

 Set whether to focus on the skip button when the skippable ad can be skipped on Android TV.
 Default is `true`.
 This is a no-op on non-Android TV devices.

+##### `setEnableCustomTabs(boolean enableCustomTabs)`

+Notifies the IMA whether to launch the click-through URL using Custom Tabs feature.
+Default is `false`.
+One simple example is 'Learn More' button on Ad.
+User can click on it.
+So if this feature is enables then URL will open in custom tab and performance wise which is faster than Chrome or Custom WebView.
+More information about Chrome Custom Tabs can be found [here](https://android-developers.googleblog.com/2015/09/chrome-custom-tabs-smooth-transition.html)

 ##### `setVideoMimeTypes(List<String> videoMimeTypes)`